 Monoliths?
 Microservices?
 The Best of Both Worlds!

-Monoliths and microservices aren’t as mutually exclusive as the paragraphs above
+Monolithic and microservice architectures aren’t as mutually exclusive as the paragraphs above suggest.

 It is perfectly possible to arrange a pool of microservices around a single, monolithic core application.
 The monolith runs the main business logic, while its subservices scale independently and can be deployed without changing the monolith’s code foundation.